 A TrustFactory CA may accept a renewal request provided that it is authorized by the original Subscriber.
-A renewal request may be accepted from an AOR who retains responsibility for the Private Key on behalf of a Subscriber.
+A renewal request may be accepted from a trusted agent or AOR who retains responsibility for the Private Key on behalf of a

+Subscriber.